angular-ui/bootstrap/README.md

 [![Build Status](https://secure.travis-ci.org/angular-ui/bootstrap.svg)](http://travis-ci.org/angular-ui/bootstrap)
 [![devDependency Status](https://david-dm.org/angular-ui/bootstrap/dev-status.svg?branch=master)](https://david-dm.org/angular-ui/bootstrap#info=devDependencies)

-## IMPT NEW - ANGULAR 1.3 SUPPORT
+## IMPT - 2015 PLANS AND ANGULAR 1.3 SUPPORT

 As of 17 Jan 2015 the project has bought on new maintainers to try and clear through the backlog of Angular 1.3 issues.
 As you can appreciate this is a *massive* undertaking by a purely part-time, unpaid volunteer team; so please be patient with us!
 The milestones are as follows:

-* The 0.12.1 milestone will contain some important bug fixes for the existing Angular 1.2 supported version of bootstrap
+* The 0.12.1 milestone will be for bug fixes for the existing Angular 1.2 supported version of bootstrap
-* The 0.13.0 milestone will contain issues and pull requests that are blocking 1.3 compatibility (definition - features/bugs that are blockers as opposed to nice to haves)
+* The 0.13.0 milestone will contain issues / PRs that are majorly blocking 1.3 compatibility (by our definition)
-* The 0.13.x milestome will contain issues and pull requests that are nice to haves for 1.3 compatibility
+* The 0.13.x milestome will contain issues / PRs that are nice to haves for 1.3 compatibility (by our difinition)
 * The 1.0 milestone is TBA
 * The Backlog milestone is nice to haves
-* The Purgatory Milestone is 'Good luck getting that in'
+* The Purgatory Milestone is *"Good luck getting that in"*

 The plan is:

-1. Rapidly Release 0.12.1 which new Maintainers learning the Cherry-Pick merge and Release process
+1. Rapidly Release 0.12.1 - new Maintainers learning the merge and release process
-1. Triage of existing Pull Requests into 0.13.0, 0.13.x, Backlog and Purgatory milestones (you will start to see PR's get 'merged' at this point)
+1. Triage of existing Pull Requests into 0.13.0, 0.13.x, Backlog and Purgatory milestones
 1. Triage of existing issues into 0.13.0, 0.13.x, Backlog and Purgatory milestones

 ## Demo